libfuse/pyfuse3/rst/general.rst

 attributes of an inode, opening a (file) inode for reading or writing or listing the contents of a (directory) inode.

-pyfuse3 uses asynchronous I/O using Trio_.
-If you have not yet used Trio before, please read the `Trio tutorial`_ first.
+By default, pyfuse3 uses asynchronous I/O using Trio_, and most of the documentation assumes that you are using Trio.
+If you'd rather use asyncio, take a look at :ref:`asyncio Support <asyncio>`.
+If you would like to use Trio (which is recommended) but you have not yet used Trio before, please read the `Trio tutorial`_ first.

 An instance of the operations class is passed to `pyfuse3.init` to mount the file system.
 To enter the request handling loop, run